DrKain/subclean/readme.md

       v- You likely do not need to use these -v

+      --nochains   Attempt to match and remove chained nodes.
+Experimental.
       --depth      How many sub-directories to look when sweep cleaning --debug      Display extra debugging information
       --help       Show the text you're reading now